River Dart Steamboat Co: Nomenclature

 Most of the vessels built for the company had names ending with 'Castle'.
 Of these, Dartmouth and Kingswear Castles are the pair of small fortifications which protect the mouth of the River Dart from attack by sea.
 Totnes Castle is a Norman motte and bailey castle, high above the town of Totnes, whilst Compton Castle is a fortified manor house some 6 km to the northeast of the river.
 Berry Castle refers to Berry Pomeroy Castle, a ruin some 3.5 km to the northeast of the Dart, whilst Greenway Castle is a house at Greenway, home to the Gilbert family, and later to Agatha Christie.

 The other castles are somewhat more esoteric.
 There is no such place as Seymour Castle, but the Seymour family owned both Totnes and Berry Pomeroy castles.
 Clifton is an ancient part of the town of Dartmouth, so Clifton Castle may refer to Dartmouth Castle, or to Bayard's Cove Fort, a small fortification nearer the town centre, designed to be a second line of defence for the town.
-There is no Dittisham Castle, this name simply indicated the vessels normal destination.
+There is no Dittisham Castle; this name simply indicated the vessel's normal destination.

 The final two vessels of the company broke with tradition, and were named after Cardiff Castle and Conway Castle, both large castles in Wales, reflecting the company's Welsh ownership.